 - Using a blunt-tip microcannula to avoid puncturing an artery

 - Avoiding high-risk, vascular areas

-- Treat areas of vascular occlusion with Hyaluronidase to dissolve the filler
+- Treating areas of vascular occlusion with hyaluronidase to dissolve the filler

-I do believe that getting nonsurgical rhinoplasty from the outset, for many patients, can produce even better results than surgery, which is why I’m so passionate about the procedure.
+I do believe that getting non surgical rhinoplasty from the outset, for many patients, can produce even better results than surgery, which is why I’m so passionate about the procedure.
 It can be part of my Illumination 360° treatment process, in which I correct, define, and refine a person’s features to optimize their looks.
-You can learn more about the procedure in a blog post from earlier this year and see how nonsurgical rhinoplasty is part of my Your Face, Perfected approach to aesthetics.
+You can learn more about the procedure in this previous blog post.

-If you’re considering nonsurgical rhinoplasty and want to learn more about the procedure, please contact us.
-Our Concierge Team is available to answer your questions or to schedule a time for your Initial Assessment with Dr. Mabrie.
+If you’re considering non surgical rhinoplasty and want to learn more about the procedure, please contact us using our online form or by calling us at (415) 445-9513.
+Our Concierge Team is available to answer your questions or to schedule a time for your initial assessment with Dr. Mabrie.